 How CXO Services Help Scale A Startup in a Tier 2 City

 Unless you require massive tech talent, tier 2 and tier 3 cities offer a lot in terms of local talent.
 However, when it comes to leadership, many startups have a tough time.
 After all, most experienced executives relocated to become entrepreneurs.
-While founders can keep their organisations afloat for the first two years or so, donning multiple hats from CHRO to CTO and CMO.
+While founders can keep their organizations afloat for the first two years or so, donning multiple hats from CHRO to CTO and CMO.
 But once you secure seed funding, all eyes are on you.

 To embark on the stage of growth founders must focus their energies to develop and scale their product or solution.
 Getting involved in day-to-day operations can take precious time away from managing what’s most important product, values, and performance.

-That’s exactly what we are trying to solve for making world class domain experience accessible for startups.
-Our CXO services are geared towards early stage startups looking to scale and drive sustainable growth.
+That’s exactly what we are trying to solve for making world-class domain experience accessible for startups.
+Our CXO services are geared towards early-stage startups looking to scale and drive sustainable growth.